-The EAPC Paediatric Taskforce is a small core group that aims to drive developments for professionals and organisations working in children and young people’s palliative care across Europe.
+The EAPC Children & Young People Taskforce is a small core group that aims to drive developments for professionals and organisations working in children and young people’s palliative care across Europe.
 The EAPC is well-established as a strong organisation that brings together palliative care providers across Europe.
-The children’s palliative care task force now wishes to promote the development of accessible and high quality children’s palliative care through the EAPC.
+The children & young people’s palliative care task force now wishes to promote the development of accessible and high quality children and young people’s palliative care through the EAPC.

 The EAPC/Maruzza Foundation mapping report (2014) highlighted the growing number of children’s palliative care professionals and services across Europe.
 It is therefore timely to now set up a new Taskforce to bring together all those working to develop and sustain children’s palliative care services, to share learning, to develop and share research and lay a strong evidence base for this small but highly specialised area of care.
 In particular support is needed for countries in Europe where children’s palliative care is still struggling to get a foothold and in countries where there is only isolated provision, to ensure that it continues to flourish.